 Rather than trying every new diet fad, create your own plan that will fit your lifestyle.
 Whatever you do, don’t give up your favorite foods.
 You’ll inevitably feel deprived, which will only make your cravings stronger — and your willpower weaker.

 9. Keep a Food Diary.

 It takes time to kick a bad habit with a good one, so keep repeating until your new habit feels natural and comfortable.
 Then, keep a food diary as proof that you’re meeting your goals.
-Most studies have found that people who keep a track of their food intake are more likely to lose weight and maintain their weight loss.
+Most studies have found that people who keep track of their food intake are more likely to lose weight and maintain their weight loss.
 However, to maintain a food diary correctly, you must write down everything you eat.

 10. Make a Commitment.

 Making a public commitment to lose weight will help you push yourself and hold you liable.
-Tell your friend and family, and even consider sharing them on social media.
+Tell your friends and family, and even consider sharing them on social media.
 The number of people you share your goals with, the greater the liability.

 More tips on getting your weight loss journey started!